ror-community/ror-site/content/blog/2023-10-11-ror-funder-registry-overlap.md

 If you are a funder or if you work with Funder IDs, you can use [the ROR / Funder Overlap tool](https://rorfunderoverlap.streamlit.app/) to look up any funder in the Open Funder Registry and find its equivalent ROR record.
 If the information in the ROR record needs a correction, or if there is no matching ROR record, you can request that ROR make the change from within the tool.

-{{< figure src="/img/blog/funder-overlap/funder-mapping-lookup.gif" alt="GIF showing how to look up the funder Arcadia in the ROR / Funder overlap tool" caption="How to look up a funder such as the Arcadia in the [ROR / Funder Overlap tool](https://rorfunderoverlap.streamlit.app).">}}
+{{< figure src="/img/blog/funder-overlap/funder-mapping-lookup.gif" alt="GIF showing how to look up the Arcadia Fund in the ROR / Funder overlap tool" caption="How to look up a funder such as the Arcadia Fund in the [ROR / Funder Overlap tool](https://rorfunderoverlap.streamlit.app).">}}

 You can also look up how many of a particular Crossref member's funding assertions can be mapped to ROR IDs by choosing "Crossref - Overlap by Member" from the views on the left side of the screen.